madhur/madhur.github.com/_posts/2013-11-05-makingmostdatadirectory.markdown

   features and site collection features.
 {% endhighlight %}

-Now what I can in Jekyll is simply refer to Project Name, cateogy, description using the site variable array as **site.data.projects** and loop through it using
+Now what I can in Jekyll is simply refer to Project Name, category, description using the site variable array as `site.data.projects` and loop through it using

 {% highlight html %}
 {% raw %}